vmware-tanzu/cloud-native-security-inspector/docs/USER-GUIDE.md

 We can also check the time-series trend of the vulnerabilities in the container.

 #### 1.1.3 Insight
-In release 2.0, insight is all about the image scanning results.
+In release 2.0, insight is all about the image scanning results, Kubebench scanning results and risk scanning results are not included in the Insight section.

 The security administrator can examine the CVE issues in 3 perspectives: